freeCodeCamp/guide/src/pages/articles/miscellaneous/site-improvements-for-october-2015/index.md

 ## Resolved experiments

 *   Plug.dj shut down, and our plug.dj room with it.
 Some of our campers are working on building an open source music app to replace it.
-*   We delisted several low-traffic casual Gitter rooms from our wiki and created a catch-all [Casual chat room](https://gitter.im/freecodecamp/casual) for non-coding-related chat.
+*   We delisted several low-traffic casual Gitter rooms from our wiki and created a catch-all <a href='https://gitter.im/freecodecamp/casual' target='_blank' rel='nofollow'>Casual chat room</a> for non-coding-related chat.
 *   We now recommend campers use their Local Group's Facebook group for chatting instead of their campsite's Gitter chatroom.
 Only a few of our Local Group Gitter chatroooms had active synchronous discussions, and about 1/3rd of all conversations consisted of someone saying "hello" and not getting a response.
 We've delisted all our Local Group Gitter rooms from our Local Group directory.
 Still, we will keep them open for archival purposes, and you can keep using it if you'd like.
-Here's a short [blog post](http://blog.freecodecamp.com/2015/09/jump-start-your-local-campsite-with-coffee-and-code.html) about how our Local Groups are evolving and growing.
+Here's a short <a href='http://blog.freecodecamp.com/2015/09/jump-start-your-local-campsite-with-coffee-and-code.html' target='_blank' rel='nofollow'>blog post</a> about how our Local Groups are evolving and growing.

 ## Other exciting developments

-*   We just launched our first-ever [t-shirt campaign](https://teespring.com/get-free-code-camp-t-shirt) and added a second campaign for [EU fulfillment](https://teespring.com/free-code-camp-shirt-eu).
+*   We just launched our first-ever <a href='https://teespring.com/get-free-code-camp-t-shirt' target='_blank' rel='nofollow'>t-shirt campaign</a> and added a second campaign for <a href='https://teespring.com/free-code-camp-shirt-eu' target='_blank' rel='nofollow'>EU fulfillment</a>.
 *   We just launched Commit.
-Rather than going into detail on it here, read [@codenonprofit's blog post](http://blog.freecodecamp.com/2015/10/commit-to-yourself-commit-to-nonprofit.html).
+Rather than going into detail on it here, read <a href='http://blog.freecodecamp.com/2015/10/commit-to-yourself-commit-to-nonprofit.html' target='_blank' rel='nofollow'>@codenonprofit's blog post</a>.
-*   We launched [Free Code Camp Labs](http://freecodecamp.com/labs) to showcase some unique projects our campers are building.
+*   We launched <a href='http://freecodecamp.com/labs' target='_blank' rel='nofollow'>Free Code Camp Labs</a> to showcase some unique projects our campers are building.
-*   We started gathering [Stories from campers](http://freecodecamp.com/stories) and putting them all in one place.
+*   We started gathering <a href='http://freecodecamp.com/stories' target='_blank' rel='nofollow'>Stories from campers</a> and putting them all in one place.
 These are just a fraction of the campers who've advanced their careers and gotten coding jobs after learning with Free Code Camp, but it's a pretty representative sample.

 ## Improvements coming in the next few weeks: